julianlam/feps/fep/fe34/fep-fe34.md

 ### Access control

+When a protected object is retrieved, the `GET` request MUST contain an [HTTP signature][HttpSig] created using a key whose owner MUST belong to object's intended audience.

+The server MAY require a signature even if the object is public.
+In that case, the request can be signed with a key owned by a [server actor][HttpSig-ServerActor].

+> [!NOTE]
-When a protected object is retrieved, the `GET` request MUST contain a [HTTP signature][HttpSig] created using a key whose owner MUST belong to object's intended audience.
-The same-origin policy is not sufficient in this case because clients might use the [proxyUrl] endpoint to make requests signed with a key controlled by the server.
+> The same-origin policy is not sufficient in this case because clients might use the [proxyUrl] endpoint to make requests signed with a key controlled by the server.

 ### Implicit ownership